 Englishman Peter Coe was employed to direct, having previously directed Oliver! on Broadway.
 Nightclub singer Billy Daniels came in to play Eddie Satin, a slick boxing promoter with whom Joe would make a Faustian bargain.
 Paula Wayne was cast as Lorna, the white love interest of Sammy’s character Joe (now renamed, somewhat wittily, Joe Wellington from Joe Bonaparte).
 Lola Falana was later cast in the ensemble of dancers … and she quickly caught Sammy’s eye.

 With an unfinished book, the reaction from the Philadelphia critics was mixed, and changes had to be made.
 Elkins, Coe and Davis found themselves writing and re-writing dialogue on the fly.
-Songs were thrown out, others were added.
-As the production moved to Boston, “There’s A Party Going On” and “Yes I Can” were two of ten songs cut (despite the fact Sammy had already recorded them for Reprise back in April).
+Strouse and Adams likewise struggled with the score: songs were thrown out, others were added.
+Despite the fact Sammy had already recorded them for Reprise back in April, “There’s A Party Going On” and “Yes I Can” were two of ten songs cut as the production moved to Boston.
 Further changes in Boston saw Joe become first a pianist, then a surgeon afraid to punch too hard lest he damage his hands (and not be able to save the lives of blacks turned away by racist white surgeons).
 Amongst the chaos, Coe and Sammy found they couldn’t work together and reportedly even came to blows.

 Desperate for assistance with the book, Elkins turned to Clifford Odets’s friend, playwright William Gibson.
 As a tribute to his former mentor, Gibson embraced the challenge and set to re-writing everything – focussing more on the interracial romance, Joe’s ambition to escape Harlem, and the general plight of the black community.
 The subplot concerning Joe’s occupational struggles was eliminated entirely.
 Peter Coe, who was unreceptive to Gibson’s ideas, found himself summarily fired by Elkins, and he was swiftly replaced as director by Gibson’s close friend Arthur Penn.